 Another issue which is of concern to the Trust is Dr Sumner's conclusions in page 4 of his report in the comments numbered 2 and 5 that the Deceased suffered very severe and prolonged vomiting.
 This conclusion is strongly disputed by the Trust.
 The nurses who were caring for the Deceased during the relevant period have been interviewed in detail about this matter and they are all of the opinion that the vomiting suffered by the Deceased was neither severe nor prolonged.
-However, it would appear from the list of witnesses that it is not proposed to call any of the Nursing Staff at the hearing of this Inquest so that the opinion of Dr Sumner based only as it is on his perusal of the Notes and Records will not be balanced or countered by the oral testimony of the Nursing Staff who cared for the Deceased during the relevant period.
-I would simply question whether the requirements of procedural fairness are satisfied by permitting such expressions of opinion as are contained in Dr Sumner's report to be given at the hearing of the Inquest in the absence of other directly relevant oral testimony.
+However, it would appear that it id not proposed to call any of the prolonged.
+However, it would appear that it id not proposed to call any of the Nursing Staff at the hearing of this Inquest so that the opinion of Dr Sumner based on his perusal of the Notes and Records will not be balanced or countered by the oral testimony of the Nursing Staff who cared for the Deceased during the relevant period.